 If it might be a fit for you, let’s move on to subscription plans

-You have 4 options – Vyprvpn Standard or Premium plan, vyprvpn for Business and Business Premium Cloud.
+You have 4 options – Vyprvpn Standard or Premium plan, VyprVPN for Business, and Business Premium Cloud.

-Business clients can have their whole team using it and Business Premium adds additional possibility to use an account through cloud servers.
+Business clients can have their whole team using it and Business Premium adds the additional possibility to use an account through cloud servers.
 These packages require customized price inquire by e-mail.